-If you set the switches to the USB setting and reset the board or cycle power, you should see a “Freescale” device show up in lsusb
+If you set the switches to the USB setting and reset the board or cycle power, you should see a “Freescale” device show up in lsusb:

---> Bus 006 Device 012: ID 15a2:0054 Freescale Semiconductor, Inc.
+~/$ lsusb ...
+Bus 006 Device 012: ID 15a2:0054 Freescale Semiconductor, Inc. ...

 Combined with the right tools, this can be used to un-brick a board whose serial EEPROM has been trashed, or to program the serial EEPROM on a board which has never been programmed.

-To address these issues, we built our own, and made the sources available on GitHub:
+Freescale has a tool (the Manufacturing tool) that will do this on Windows OS.
+For Linux, we built our own, and made the sources available on GitHub:

 In normal use, it simply loads a named file into RAM and executes it.
 If you run it like so, you can launch a U-Boot binary directly.

 ~/imx_usb_loader$ ./imx_usb u-boot.imx

-~/imx_usb_loader$ ./imx_usb u-boot.bin
+~/imx_usb_loader$ sudo ./imx_usb u-boot.imx

 If everything goes as planned, you should see U-Boot launch (output on the serial console)